 It is difficult — even scary — when a family is struggling with a challenging custody and visitation arrangement while the baby is still breastfeeding.

-It is critically important that the lactating parent have an excellent family law lawyer to represent her interests.
-It is important she try to do whatever it takes to get a real lawyer to work on her behalf.
+It is critically important that the lactating parent have an excellent family law lawyer to represent their interests.
+It is important they try to do whatever it takes to get a real lawyer to work on their behalf.
 If Baby is lucky the court may appoint a lawyer protecting the baby’s rights (called a child advocate, or guardian ad litem), but to be honest, that rarely happens.
-Even when there are very serious allegations afoot (abuse; neglect) that is not a guarantee that the child will get a lawyer who will be a different lawyer from the one for each of the parents.
+Even when there are very serious allegations afoot (abuse; neglect) that is not a guarantee that the child will get a lawyer (who will be a different lawyer from the one for each of the parents).

 In rare cases, an “expert witness” in breastfeeding and human lactation (an International Board Certified Lactation Consultant, an IBCLC) may be used in the case.
 It is advisable that someone from close by be called.
 Family law courts are notoriously parochial, and bringing in an expert from across the state or country can easily backfire.
 This is a strategic call the lawyer has to make knowing the judge, the client (e.g. the lactating parent), and the facts of the case.

 If an expert witness is to be used, all of the communications, preparation and payments are arranged by the lawyer in the case, NOT the parent.

 While any IBCLC will have the clinical skill and training to meet the requirements to be an expert witness, not all IBCLCs are willing to serve as an expert witness.
 The parent in the dispute can do the first level of research to find someone who might be willing to be an expert witness, or to write a letter in support of the situation.
 But then the name and contact information should be handed off to the lawyer, who will initiate the formal engagement.
 IBCLCs in Pennsylvania can be found at: